michaelbZA/my-website/content/posts/003-vscode.md

 ## Customising VS Code to Your Preferences

 VS Code's customisation options are nearly endless.
-Here's how I personalized mine:
+Here's how I personalised mine:

 ### Settings.json